memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------

-- Comments on policies.

 - Policy categories: fixed set of items: Education, Tax, Health etc.

-- Policies are owned by the creating user, but at the moment this doesn't give them any special editing privileges once created.

 - Policies are in exactly one category, set at creation.
 But editable I guess?